yuliadm/mixComp/paper.md

 | `hankDet`      | `nonparamHankel`                             | Vector of estimated Hankel matrix determinants  |
 | `paramEst`     | `paramHankel(.scaled)`, `L2(.boot).disc`, `hellinger(.boot).disc`, `hellinger(.boot).cont` or `mix.lrt`  | Complexity estimate $\hat{p}$, together with estimates of the weights $\hat{\mathbf{w}}$ and the component parameters $\hat{\mathbf{\theta}}$|

-While the creation of `Mix` objects is straightforward, two things should be noted.
-First, **mixComp** procedures search for functions called `rdist` and `ddist` in the accessible namespaces.
-For most 'standard' distributions, these functions are contained in the **stats** package and do not need to be user-written (compare with the Section 6).
-To make use of these functions, it is essential that the string `dist` is named correctly (e.g. to create a gaussian mixture on the basis of the **stats** package, `dist` has to be specified as `norm` instead of `normal`, `gaussian` etc. for the package to find the functions `dnorm` and `rnorm`).
-Second, the names of the list elements of `theta.list`(for the names of the `...` arguments) have to match the names of the formal arguments of the functions `ddist` and `rdist` exactly (e.g. for a gaussian mixture, the list elements have to be named `mean` and `sd`).
+While the creation of `Mix` objects is straightforward, two things should be noted:
+- **mixComp** procedures search for functions called `rdist` and `ddist` in the accessible namespaces.
+For most 'standard' distributions, these are contained in the **stats** package and do not need to be user-written.
+To make use of these functions, the string `dist` has to be named correctly (e.g. to create a gaussian mixture `dist` has to be specified as `norm` for the package to find the functions `dnorm` and `rnorm`).

+- The names of the list elements of `theta.list`(for the names of the `...` arguments) have to match the names of the formal arguments of the functions `ddist` and `rdist` exactly (e.g. for a gaussian mixture, the list elements have to be named `mean` and `sd`).

 The following example creates `Mix` objects for 3-component mixtures of normal and Poisson distributions.